On The Fragility of Benchmark Contamination Detection in Reasoning Models: More Experiment Results

 We compare the AUROC computed on response tokens with computed on the question tokens, whole tokens, thinking tokens, and non-thinking tokens in the response.
 As shown in Tab.~\ref{tab:sft_cont_mia_auroc_question} and ~\ref{tab:sft_cont_mia_auroc_question_response}, none of the approach outperform the AUROC computed on the response tokens.
-Thus, we choose to compute all the detection scores on the response if applicable.
+Thus, we choose to compute all the detection scores on the response if applicable. \rebuttal{The base model here is Qwen2.5-7B-Instruct.}